pranav-P92/AWS-SAA/README.md

 - **DNS** is a collection of rules and records which helps clients understand **how to reach a server through URLs.**

 **DNS Terminologies** :
-**- Domain Registrar:** where you can buy a domain
+- **Domain Registrar:** where you can buy a domain
-**- DNS record:** provide information about a domain
+- **DNS record:** provide information about a domain
 - **zone files:** file that stores all DNS records of a domain
 - **Name server:** server that responds to DNS queries for a domain
 - **Top level domain(TLD):** last segment of a domain
-example: .com, .org, .net, .gov, .edu
+	- example: .com, .org, .net, .gov, .edu
 - **second level domain (SLD):** the part directly to the left of the TLD.
-example: in example.com -> example is SLD.
+	- example: in example.com -> example is SLD.
 - **sub domain:** part of a larger domain.
-example: mail.google.com ->mail is sub domain
+	- example: mail.google.com ->mail is sub domain
 - **FQDN (fully qualified domain name):** complete domain name including all levels and ending with a dot.
     - example: www.google.com
 - **Protocol**: set of rules that defines how data is transmitted over a network

 **How DNS Works**
-Check Cache → Browser looks for saved IP, if not then:
+- Check Cache → Browser looks for saved IP, if not then:
-Ask Resolver → If not found,
+- Ask Resolver → If not found,
-Root → TLD → Name Server → Find correct server,
+- Root → TLD → Name Server → Find correct server,
-Get IP → Name server returns IP- Load Website → Browser connects using IP
+- Get IP → Name server returns IP- Load Website → Browser connects using IP

 - Route 53 Resolver = DNS server that looks up records and forwards queries when necessary.
 - DNS finds IP address step by step, then loads website.

 ### **Route 53 Record**

 - DNS record stored in amazon route 53 that tells how your domain should behave.
 - example: web browser→ dns request to Route 53 (A)→ sends back IP to web browser.